zenangst/Spots/Documentation/Getting started guide.md

 ])
 ```

 One interesting thing to point out is the `kind`.
 In our case we want a simple `UITableView`, in `Spots` they are referred to as lists. `kind` can also be `grid` or `carousel`.
 When using `grid`, a `UICollectionView` will be used to render the component.
 The same goes for `.carousel`, but as the name implies, the user interaction and layout will be horizontal when using `.carousel` instead of `.grid`.
-Note that the views registrered on `Spots` are not required to inherit from `UICollectionViewCell` or `UITableViewCell`.
+Note that the views registered on `Spots` are not required to inherit from `UICollectionViewCell` or `UITableViewCell`.
 Internally they will be wrapped in either `ListWrapper` or `GridWrapper`.

 ## Creating a component.